tauri-apps/tauri-docs/docs/distribution/updater.md

 }
 ```

-The required keys are "active" and "endpoints", others are optional.
+The required keys are "active" and "endpoints"; others are optional.

 "active" must be a boolean.
 By default, it's set to false.

 "endpoints" must be an array.
 The string `{{target}}` and `{{current_version}}` are automatically replaced in the URL allowing you determine [server-side](#update-server-json-format) if an update is available.
 If multiple endpoints are specified, the updater will fallback if a server is not responding within the pre-defined timeout.

 "dialog" if present must be a boolean.
 By default, it's set to true.
-If enabled, [events](#events) are turned-off as the updater will handle everything.
+If enabled, [events](#events) are turned off as the updater handles everything.
 If you need the custom events, you MUST turn off the built-in dialog.

-"pubkey" if present must be a valid public-key generated with Tauri cli.
+"pubkey" if present, must be a valid public-key generated with Tauri CLI.
 See [Signing updates](#signing-updates).

 ## Update Requests